TheDutchCoder/jQuery.togglemenu.js/README.md

 Note how we select the button in jQuery `$('.js-toggle-menu')` and then attach the plugin to that button.
 Also note how the `target:` in our options refers to the class on the `ul`.

+## Modernizr
+This plugin leverages Modernizr's method `.mq()`, which is used to check a media query.

+If you provide one or more media queries in the `reset` option, then Modernizr will be used to see if the media query is matched and if co, it will reset the menu to it's closed state.